gearglow/ReptiliaWithATwist/The List - Notes.md

 - Parvati & Lavender teach Elysia about make-up and such.
 She runs with it to devastating effect.
 Tends to rock the tomboy look, but will sometimes femme it up to mess with people.

+- Eleanor is all for vengeance, and is well-versed in the Trolley Problem, so Elysia has no compunctions about not being entirely Light.
+Or even going full-on Dark, really.
+Assassinations won't be *common,* but they might just happen anyway.

 - Elysia talks Madame Pomphrey into starting a therapy group, given all the insanity of the past few years (and now this one).
 She, Ginny, Draco, Luna, Hermione, and a few others join.

 - Technology and magic don't mix?
 Only according to *Hogwarts: A History,* which is known to be fallible to begin with.
 There are plenty of examples *in canon* where they *do* mix -- cars and motorbikes, in particular.
 Hogwarts has archaic wards to protect from lightning strikes (which predate any kind of intentional use of electricity), and they interfere with electronics, and wizards, being fucking morons, didn't put two and two together.
 The wards also interfere with lightning spells.